-Libraries very often serve as the only centers of adult non-formal education in local communities (especially in small towns and rural areas).
-They are sometimes referred to as the "third place" for the local community, just behind the most frequented homes and workplaces.
+Libraries very often serve as the only centers of adult informal education in local communities (especially in small towns and rural areas).
+They are sometimes referred to as the "third place" for the local community, just behind the most frequented home and work places.
 Therefore, libraries strive to meet the needs and expectations of the communities they know well because librarians are highly trusted by the community.